Win/Loss and Churn Analysis – Your Questions Answered

 - We talk to your buyers (or customers), analyze and summarize what they tell us, and share our findings with you.

 How do you get companies on the phone?
 Why would they agree to talk to you?

-- We offer an incentive – the interviewee can select a gift card of $50-$75 or choose to donate the funds to a charity of their choice.
+- We offer an incentive – the interviewee can select a gift card or choose to donate the funds to a charity of their choice.
 We’ve experimented with incentives and found it helps to ensure the interviewee shows up for the call.

 also have a sense that their feedback can contribute to the industry overall, by shaping improved products and

 services that will benefit them in the future.
 One interviewee told us, “This is great.
 Someone’s gotta tell these companies what we actually need.”